Nobody wants to waste money on flights, right!?

 Of course, not everyone will have the luxury of picking the dates so if you’re not able to change the date of your trip then this tip might not be for you.

-Tip: Mid-week flights tend to be cheapest.
+Helpful Tip: Mid-week flights tend to be cheapest.

 Early morning and late evening time flights tend to be the cheapest because who wants to wake up early right!?

 Use tools like Kiwi to identify the cheapest day to travel.
+They have a handy date checker which makes this super easy.

 Below I used Kiwi to check flight prices from London to New York.